ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

 collector may receive one same-SHA confirmation dispatch with a new nonce and run ID, still attempt 1.
 Successful batches are never rerun, original failure evidence is kept, and persistent failures remain red.
-This is confirmation, not automatic code repair; assertion failures are not relabelled transient.
+This is confirmation, not code repair; assertion failures are not relabelled transient.
+A separate, disabled-by-default [bounded smoke repair](SMOKE_REPAIR.md) path is now implemented for authenticated failures that remain after confirmation.
+It permits only approved build prerequisites, reduced parallelism, and bounded curl retries: data-only proposal, policy admission, immutable candidate branch, real hosted Arm validation, then a draft PR for human review and merge.
+The new `main` must pass its own full smoke cycle; the original failure is never changed to green.
+Not all packages or failure causes are automatically repairable; callable-only or delegated layouts require manual handling.
+The [coverage snapshot](SMOKE_REPAIR.md#layout-admission-coverage) measures layout admission, not validated repairs, and no package workflows were changed to force eligibility.
 The strict standalone curl classifier is diagnostic, not an eligibility gate.
 The existing shared 285-minute deadline and recovery limit of at most 90 minutes remain in force.
 See [Routing and recovery](scripts/README-exact-run-aggregation.md#routing-and-recovery).